 MrSID (Multi-resolution Seamless Image Database), pronounced "Mister Sid", is a format for raster compression using wavelet technology.
 MrSID was invented at the Los Alamos National Laboratory (LANL) by Jonathan Bradley and patented in 1995, as patent US 5710835A, "Storage and retrieval of large digital images."
-The government patent was transferred to a private, for-profit company, LizardTech, organized by a group of Los Alamos insiders.
+The government patent was transferred to a private, for-profit company, LizardTech, organized by a group of people associated with Los Alamos.
 LizardTech thereafter controlled and licensed MrSID.

 In the early 2000's many US government agencies used MrSID format for publishing images.
 Although MrSID has been eclipsed by newer formats like ECW and JPEG2000, there continue to be very many image files found in archives that use MrSID format.
 Manifold can directly read those MrSID images without the need to install any other software.
 Manifold's MrSID dataport utilizes LizardTech code that is built into Manifold to read MrSID format.
 Manifold support for MrSID is read-only.
 To export to wavelet-compressed files, use ECW.

 MrSID as a technology is aimed primarily at viewing data, not editing it.
 After an image is compressed into MrSID format using LizardTech software, it occupies smaller storage and can be decompressed for viewing relatively quickly by the LizardTech SDK.
 This is similar to the more modern and faster wavelet technology introduced in ECW.